-Based on the results of the North American Menopause Society research, soy helps a number of women face hot flashes - a sudden heat fever feeling, in menopausal symptoms.
+Based on the results of the North American Menopause Society research, soy helps several women face hot flashes - a sudden heat fever feeling, in menopausal symptoms.

 4. Good for kidney function.

-Protein contained in soy is important for those who are undergoing dialysis or kidney transplant.
+The protein contained in soy is important for those who are undergoing dialysis or a kidney transplant.
 An analysis of nine experiments showed a positive effect of soy on chronic kidney disease.

 5. Lowering bad cholesterol.

 Based on the results of the National Institute of Health and Nutrition Research, Tokyo, Japan, soy contains isoflavones proven to significantly reduce bad fats or LDL (low-density lipoprotein).
 However, at the same time, soy does not alter good fats or HDL (High-density lipoprotein).

 Based on some research results, adding soy to the list of foods when the diet can reduce the risk of heart disease.